2020PB/police-brutality/all-locations.md

 This incident ocurrs directly after or-portland-289 and the events of that incident can be seen in this footage.

+The woman who was hit in the head, Terri Jacobs, is now suing the city of Portland and the police bureau.

 tags: push, shove, baton, strike, journalist

 id: or-portland-290